ONSdigital/survey-assist-api/docs/guide.md

   - `job_description` (required): Survey response for Job Description
   - `org_description` (optional): Survey response for Organisation/Industry Description
 - **Response**: Returns classification results including:
+  - `classified` (boolean): Whether the input could be definitively classified
+  - `followup` (string, optional): Additional question to help classify
+  - `sic_code` (string, optional): The SIC code (empty if classified=False)
-  - SIC code and description
+  - `sic_description` (string, optional): The SIC code description (empty if classified=False)
-  - List of potential SIC code candidates with likelihood scores
+  - `sic_candidates` (array): List of potential SIC code candidates with:
+    - `sic_code` (string): The SIC code
+    - `sic_descriptive` (string): The SIC code description
+    - `likelihood` (number): Confidence score between 0 and 1
-  - Reasoning behind the classification
+  - `reasoning` (string): Reasoning behind the classification

-  - Follow-up questions if needed
+The classification process works as follows:
+1. The input text is used to search the vector store for similar SIC codes
+2. The vector store returns a list of candidates with similarity scores
+3. The LLM analyzes the candidates and input to determine the final classification
+4. If the classification is ambiguous, a follow-up question is provided

 ### SIC Lookup Endpoint
 - **Path**: `/v1/survey-assist/sic-lookup`